 Webb: We had a pretty good idea that they’d be a solid buyer.
 We run credit background checks when we do leases and his credit score was superior.
 He had a clean background check, so we knew that, down the road, he’d be a vey solid buyer.

-Prior to meeting with Roger Webb, Ross and Alex Hall had a March 2014 Google Chat about desirable areas to buy a home.
-“If you pay for my son’s private school tuition, I will gladly live in Buckhead.”
+Shortly after the meeting with Roger Webb, Ross and Alex Hall had a March 2014 Google Chat about desirable areas to buy a home.
+Ross had posted to Alex, “If you pay for my son’s private school tuition, I will gladly live in Buckhead.”

 Kilgore: Were there plans for a cruise?